AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ## Introduction

-The goal of *hagis* is to provide *Phytophthora sojae* pathotype analysis in the R programming language that the original [Habgood-Gilmour Spreadsheet, HaGiS](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-3059.1999.00325.x), (Herrmann, Löwer and Schachtel) provided.
+The goal of *hagis* is to provide plant pathogen gene-for-gene analysis in the R programming language that the original [Habgood-Gilmour Spreadsheet, HaGiS](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-3059.1999.00325.x), (Herrmann, Löwer and Schachtel) provided.

 ## Overview

-*Phytophthora sojae* has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
+`hagis` was initially created for *Phytophthora sojae* surveys by Austin McCoy and Zachary Noel at Michigan State University in the US where the disease has been managed primarily via deployment of resistance genes (*Rps* genes, resistance to *P. sojae*) in commercial soybean cultivars and by the application of fungicide seed treatments.
 However, repeated use of resistance genes can cause populations to adapt over time rendering these resistance genes ineffective.
 To determine current effectiveness of resistance genes for managing *P. sojae*, state-wide surveys (in the US) are conducted to determine the pathotype (previously referred to as “race”) structure within sampled population of *P. sojae*.

-The goal of this package is to provide all the necessary analyses needed when conducting a *P. sojae* pathotype survey, including: distribution of susceptibilities (effective and non-effective *Rps* genes), distribution of pathotype complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes in a reproducible manner.
+However, the package is not only useful for *P. sojae* work.
+It was built to be useful for other plant pathogen gene-for-gene interaction systems, *e.g.* rusts.
+The goal of this package is to provide all the necessary analyses needed when conducting a pathotype surveys,
+including: distribution of susceptibilities (effective and non-effective resistance genes), distribution of pathotype complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes in an efficient and reproducible manner.

 New users are encouraged to visit the documentation,
 <https://openplantpathology.github.io/hagis/articles/hagis.html>, for